-This article discusses statutory rape laws as they apply to adult women and underage males.
-For more information about statutory rape in general, see Statutory Rape Laws, Charges, and Penalties.
+This article discusses statutory rape laws as they apply to statutory rape committed by females.
+For more information about statutory rape in general, see Statutory Rape Laws and Charges.

 Early statutory rape laws arose from the concern of protecting the chastity of young girls to ensure their eligibility for marriage.
 To this end, statutory rape laws historically penalized only males for having sexual relations with younger females.

 The focus of statutory rape laws has changed significantly over time.
 Modern statutory rape laws generally seek to protect young people from victimization by older, more experienced (and possibly predatory) individuals—regardless of the victim or offender’s gender.

 As part of this evolution, states have replaced gender-specific language (“he,” “she,” “male,” “female”) with gender-neutral terms (“person,” “individual”) in statutory rape (and other rape) laws.
 With these changes, statutory rape laws now protect underage males as well as females.
 And prosecutors can charge a female with statutory rape of a male, and they can bring statutory rape charges against one or both individuals in a same-sex relationship.